mattsherwood87/CoNNECT/docs/source/cluster_computing.rst

 the control of Wright State Computing and Telecommunications (CaTS).
 The CoNNECT NPC operates on a network isolated from the main WSU campus network.

-.. include:: jumpbox
+.. include:: /cluster_computing/jumpbox

-.. include:: master
+.. include:: /cluster_computing/master

-.. include:: cores
+.. include:: /cluster_computing/cores

-.. include:: open-source_software
+.. include:: /cluster_computing/open-source_software